JoGehring/bit_blink/README.md

 variety of badges on the market.
 For our tests we used the fossasia led-badge: https://fossasia.com/product/led-badge/ The app could also be compatible with other badges that support Bluetooth and have a height of 11 LEDs per column, but this hasn't been tested yet.

+**We're always open for new contributors, feel free to contact us via GitHub or submit a pull request** 😊

 ### Developed with:
 - GTK4 (Rust binding Gtk-rs)